prometheus/docs/content/docs/specs/remote_write_spec_2_0.md

 All timestamps MUST be int64 counted as milliseconds since the Unix epoch.
 Sample's values MUST be float64.

-For every `TimeSeries` message:
+For every TimeSeries message:

 * Label references MUST be provided.

 <!---
 Rationales: https://github.com/prometheus/proposals/blob/alexg/remote-write-20-proposal/proposals/2024-04-09_remote-write-20.md#partial-writes#samples-vs-native-histogram-samples
 -->
-* At least one element in `samples` or in `histograms` MUST be provided.
-A `TimeSeries` MUST NOT include both `samples` and `histograms`.
-For series which (rarely) would mix float and histogram samples, a separate `TimeSeries` message MUST be used.
+* At least one element in Samples or in Histograms MUST be provided.
+A TimeSeries MUST NOT include both Samples and Histograms.
+For series which (rarely) would mix float and histogram samples, a separate TimeSeries message MUST be used.

 <!---
 Rationales: https://github.com/prometheus/proposals/blob/alexg/remote-write-20-proposal/proposals/2024-04-09_remote-write-20.md#always-on-metadata
 -->
-* Metadata fields SHOULD be provided.
-Receiver MAY reject series with unspecified Type.
+* Metadata sub-fields SHOULD be provided.
+Receiver MAY reject series with unspecified Metadata.Type.
 * Exemplars SHOULD be provided if they exist for a series.
 * Created Timestamp SHOULD be provided for metrics that follow counter semantics (e.g. counters and histograms).
 Receiver MAY reject those series without the Created Timestamp being set.